 Wild Tribute's branding intentionally illuminates our support and advocacy for the stewardship of America's National Parks and public lands.
 Leveraging the American Bison as the centerpiece of symbolism - amongst land, flora, and wild - reflects pride in country and our freedoms, lessons learned in our conservation history, and ultimately the places where legacy roams.
 More selfishly, the Bison collectively is one of our favorite animals.

-Congress created the National Bison Legacy Act, and President Obama signed it into law in 2016 citing its significance in our “American Story”.
-It’s now officially our National Mammal, if you care to note.
-American Bison used to exist on our continent in colossal herds, whose grassland range stretched from Alaska to the Gulf of Mexico.
-The tragedy of their near extinction is well noted, but the recovery efforts that began in the mid-20thcentury are as worthy of notoriety.
-The effort to rescue what was left, estimated at fewer than 600 animals, to the almost 31,000 living today in conservation herds is a testimony to the hard work and cooperation of America’s park institutions.
+Congress created the National Bison Legacy Act, and President Obama signed it into law in 2016, citing the species significance in our “American Story”.
+The American Bison subsequently has been designated our National Mammal.
+Bison used to roam the grasslands of our continent in colossal herds, ranging from Alaska to the Gulf of Mexico.
+The tragedy of their near extinction is well noted, but the conservation efforts that began in the mid-20th century are equally worthy of the spotlight.
+Salvaging mistakes made, with 600 or fewer animals accounted for at their lowest point, today there are 31,000+ Bison regenerating in the wild to take back what once was theirs.
+This monumental turnaround is a testimony to the hard work and cooperation of America’s land management agencies and conservation institutions.

-The American Bison has been moved from “Endangered” to “Near Threatened” as a species listing; there’s still quite a bit of rewarding work to be done.
-You can bet that Wild Tribute will be there to help.
-With your continued support of our mission, together we can and will make a difference.
+The American Bison has been moved from “Endangered” to “Near Threatened” as a species, but there’s still considerable work that remains.
+You can bet Wild Tribute will be there to continue to help.
 4 The Parks!

 Founded in 1959, Badlands Natural History Association is a not-for-profit organization established to support education and research efforts at Badlands National Park.